apple/foundationdb/documentation/sphinx/source/api-c.rst

 .. function:: double fdb_database_get_main_thread_busyness(FDBDatabase* database)

-   Returns a value between `0` and `1` representing the percentage of time the Network Thread is busy executing work from the TaskQueue.
-This value is updated every second.
+   Returns a value where `0` indicates that the client is idle, whereas a value of 1 (or larger) indicates that the client is saturated.
+By default, this value is updated every second.

 Transaction
 ===========